29 Best Bauhaus Books That Showcase 100 Years of Design School

 Amidst the stream of individual men and women at the Bauhaus were Josef and Anni Albers, the only artistic couple there.
 A textile artist, she married the professor, who was an expert in glass, wood, metal, and photography.

-This book tells the story of these masters, along with of those who they shared a workspace with, Gropius, Klee, Kandinsky and van der Rohe (six in total).
+This book tells the story of these masters, along with those who they shared a workspace with, Gropius, Klee, Kandinsky, and van der Rohe (six in total).
 The author is the director of the Albers Foundation.

 Written by Gillian Naylor and published in 1985, this book is a fairly detailed yet straightforward account of Bauhaus’ achievements and features works of almost all the masters, such as Klee, Albers, Schlemmer, Stolzl, etc. It also dives into Bauhaus’ aims and objectives, methods, and achievements while analyzing the fundamentals of its theory as well.